Notification Chains

 mechanism represents a list (that's why it's named chains

-) of callback functions which are will be executed when an event will be occurred.
+) of functions which are will be executed when an event will be occurred.

 All of these callback functions are represented as notifier_fn_t